Board of Trustees

 - As a private, independent college, Carleton is governed by many State and Federal laws and regulations; its tax-exempt status and other conditions essential to its existence depend on compliance with these legal requirements.
 The trustees have ultimate legal accountability for the College's adherence to its legal responsibilities.

 - Individual trustees have an obligation to contribute in whatever way possible and appropriate to the promotion of the College's objectives.
 The trustees, who have obtained a wide range of professional, business, and academic experience, serve both as advisors and as a bridge between Carleton and the wider society.

 Periodically trustee committees meet with campus groups.
 The Academic Affairs Committee regularly invites faculty members to its meetings.
-The Community Life and Concerns Committee serves as a point of liaison between the Board and students on campus.
+The Student Life Committee serves as a point of liaison between the Board and students on campus.
 While groups of trustees may discuss particular issues brought to them by campus organizations, the Board as a whole will not normally issue official statements in response to questions or petitions arising independently of the governance system.
 The Board makes a practice of not concerning itself, as a Board, with issues that do not bear directly on its responsibilities for Carleton College.
-Official actions of the Board are usually reported to the community by the president of the college, or the secretary of the board, through the College Council, The Carletonian, or other appropriate form of announcement.
+Official actions of the Board are usually reported to the community by the President of the College, or the Secretary of the Board, through the College Council, The Carletonian, or other appropriate form of announcement.